Database Settings

 mysql --socket=/home/[user_name]/.local/share/digikam/db_misc/mysql.socket digikam

-Obviously, to use digiKam with a remote MySQL, you would require a MySQL server.
-Or, you could also install MariaDB, which serves the purpose well.
+Obviously, access to a MySQL server is required to use digiKam with a remote MySQL.
+Alternatively, you can install MariaDB, which serves the purpose well.
 (Could be installed easily using this link.)

 备注